Future of the Indian Air Force: Flight Refuelling Aircraft (FRA)

 On 28 March 2025, the Indian Ministry of Defence signed a contract with Metrea Management to supply one Boeing KC-135 Stratotanker on wet lease to the IAF within six months for training pilots of IAF and the Indian Navy for in-flight refuelling.
+The refuelling jet landed at Agra Air Force Station on 21 November.

 As of 30 June 2025, the procurement is in the technical evaluation phase as three to four firms has submitted their bids.
 After finalising, an Indian maintenance partner will also be sought.

-It was confirmed on 27 October that the Israel Aerospace Industries (IAI) is the frontrunner and a only contender for the ₹8000 crore project as others did not meet the requirements to be shortlisted.
+It was confirmed on 27 October 2025 that the Israel Aerospace Industries (IAI), in partnership with Hindustan Aeronautics Limited (HAL), is the frontrunner and only contender for the ₹8000 crore project as others did not meet the requirements to be shortlisted.
 The firm has offered to modify pre-owned Boeing 767 into refuellers and supply them to the IAF.
-They have agreed to meet the 30% indigenous content criterion, part of the offset agreement.
+They have agreed to meet the 30% indigenous content clause, part of the offset agreement.
+The aircraft, with cargo and transport capabilities, will be converted in HAL facilities.
+The deal was cleared by the Defence Acquisition Council (DAC) at a cost of ₹9000 crore on 29 December.
+As of 1 January 2026, a Cost Negotiation Committee (CNC) is being constituted to negotiate the price of the contract.
+The negotiation is to be followed by the proposal being moved to the Cabinet Committee on Security (CCS) for final approval for contract signing.

+While this project was meant to acquire converted commercial aircraft for the role, another tender is expected to be issued to acquire six purpose-built aircraft.

 Previous attempts

 The Ilyushin Il-78MKI aircraft fitted with Cobham Mk.32B air refuelling pods were the first dedicated mid-air refuellers of the Indian Air Force.
 The order was placed in 2002 and deliveries were undertaken in 2003-2004 at a per unit cost of ₹132 crore.
 The aircraft were built at Tashkent Aviation Production Association plant using unfinished airframes.

 A tender or the Request for Proposal (RfP) for further procurement of six FRAs was launched in 2006 and was sent to Lockheed Martin, Boeing, EADS (now, Airbus) and Ilyushin.
 The Airbus A330 MRTT was selected against Il-78MKI after the technical and commercial evaluation in May 2009.
 The others did not respond to the tender.
 However, the tender, worth ₹6000 crore, had been scrapped in January 2010 due to the finance ministry’s concerns over bid competitiveness and the MRTT’s pricing.
 While Ilyushin offered a better price, IAF sought the MRTT due to its better capabilities.